Browse the bible

 Claude Cowork data residency and retention

-Where Claude Cowork data is processed, how long it's kept, and whether it's used to train the model.
-Plan-by-plan retention table and the training opt-out walk.
+Where Claude Cowork data is processed, how long it's kept, whether it's used to train the model.
+Plan-by-plan retention table including 3P deployment routes.

 TL;DR. Anthropic processes Cowork inference in US and EU regions; Enterprise customers can negotiate region pinning.
 Default retention is around 5 years on Pro and Max with a 30-day opt-out; Team and Enterprise are organisation-controlled with no training as the default and zero-retention available contractually.
-Turn on the training opt-out before any real data touches a Pro or Max pilot.
+Customers whose compliance program excludes Anthropic-hosted inference entirely can deploy Cowork on Bedrock or Vertex AI — conversation data stays in their AWS or GCP tenant.
+Microsoft Foundry is not a residency solution; that route still terminates inference at Anthropic infrastructure.

 The three questions buyers ask#